muety/mininote/README.md

 3. `docker run -d -p 3000:3000 -v /your-dir-of-choice:/app/data mininote`
 --> MiniNote will listen on port 3000 and persist data to `/your-dir-of-choice` on your host system using a shared volume.

+## Use HTTPS for backend
+1. Open `config.js`
+2. Edit the `HTTPS_KEY` and `HTTPS_CERT` field, and insert the file locations at which your private key and site certifications are stored.
+3. Launch the backend server
+--> To switch back to the HTTP server, nullify either field and relaunch again.

 ## Todo
 This project is still under development.
 The following features are about to be implemented.
 Feel free to contribute.
 * Tests